 Planning for your property’s future: an adaptable home

 Purchasing a house that is perfect for you right now is a challenge enough.
-But when investing the time (and not to mention money!) in a house, it’s important to consider whether or not it will service your needs as they change in the future.
+But when investing the time (not to mention money) in a house, it’s important to consider whether its an adaptable home that will service your changing needs in the future.

 Depending on what stage of life you are in, your needs may change dramatically, or the shift may be marginal.
 It comes down to knowing what you want from your future, and assessing what that future will look like in terms of your home.
 You may be purchasing a first home with the view to save up and sell to upgrade, or maybe you’re at the opposite end of the scale and have just downsized.
 Or maybe you’re somewhere in the middle looking to settle down just where you are and seeing where the ride takes you.